jingwood/d2dlib/README.md

 | Release | x86 (32bit) | d2dlib32.dll |
 | Debug | x64 (64bit) | d2dlib64d.dll |
 | Release | x64 (64bit) | d2dlib64.dll |

-## Installation Notice

-### For application uses .NET Core, .NET framework 4.5 and later

-Make sure the "Prefer 32-bit" option is checked.
-You can find this option from the "Build" page of the project setting.

-### For application uses .NET framework 4 and early

-Change the project's build configuration from 'Any CPU' to 'x86' architecture.

 # Getting Started